bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 Before you update your API connections to use OAuth instead of legacy basic authentication, take the following actions:

 * Create an API account appropriate to your use case.
-Keeping in mind the API endpoints your connections use, create either a store API account or an app API account per the preceding instructions.
+Keeping in mind the API endpoints your connections use, create either a store-level API account or an app-level API account per the preceding instructions.
 To adhere to industry-standard security practices, configure the account with the minimum OAuth scopes for your use case.
-If you're using an app API account, you can always modify the scope later.
+If you're using an app-level API account, you can always modify the scope later.
 * If you use one of our [client libraries](/tools-resources), consult the library’s documentation for establishing an optimal OAuth configuration.
 * After you create your connection, update your connection parameters as follows:
   * Use `https://api.bigcommerce.com` as the gateway URL instead of the BigCommerce store’s secure hostname.
 For example, route requests that formerly went to `https://store-{{store_hash}}.mybigcommerce.com/api/v2/orders/{{order_id}}` or `https://my-custom-store-domain.com/api/v2/orders/{{order_id}}` will now use `https://api.bigcommerce.com/stores/{{store_hash}}/v2/orders/{{order_id}}`.